BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI

+\paragraph{\textnormal{\SystemName uses \textit{inpainting} to merge users' video backgrounds into blended environments and \textit{image-to-image} techniques to transform existing images of environments to reflect the meeting purpose.}} To lower the barrier for end-users to generate good quality scenes, we developed multimodal interaction techniques to steer the generation of relevant visuals and composition techniques to naturally integrate users' videos within the scene.

+We assessed the benefits and limitations of \SystemName's customization techniques in two steps.
+First, to demonstrate the expressiveness, we implemented three scenarios using \SystemName, exploring a range of professional and social collaborative activities.
+These scenarios incorporate a majority of environment design strategies for supporting distributed collaboration from our review of prior video-conferencing systems.

-Second, we conducted a user study with 15 end-users to investigate their preferences for customizing environments for various meeting scenarios and to what extent \SystemName enables them to achieve their design intentions.
-Study participants compared and critiqued pre-generated environments for two social gatherings, then used \SystemName to design a series of meeting spaces for a remote work scenario.
-The participants found value in \SystemName's composition techniques for enabling them to rapidly prototype environment designs for a wide range of meeting activities.
-However, they experienced challenges with mitigating distracting and unrealistic elements to achieve the ideal design.
-We propose extensions and improvements to \SystemName's implementation to address these limitations in future work.
+Second, we conducted an exploratory study with 15 end-users to investigate whether and how they would find value in using generative AI to customize video-conferencing environments.
+Through guiding participants to prototype meeting spaces for three scenarios using \SystemName, we elicited their customization preferences and explored to what extent \SystemName enabled them to achieve their design intentions.
+All participants could envision using generative AI techniques to facilitate a range of collaborative activities in the future (e.g., to spark creativity in professional settings or set a theme for social gatherings).
+However, to feel comfortable adapting environments during live meetings, they would require further controls to mitigate distracting or unrealistic visual elements.
+We propose improvements to \SystemName's implementation to address these limitations in future work.

-Our work contributes: \textit{(1)}~the \SystemName system, which enables end-user customization of video-conferencing environments through generative AI-driven composition techniques; \textit{(2)}~three scenarios that demonstrate how \SystemName can be used to prototype a range of seven techniques for supporting distributed collaboration from prior work; \textit{(3)}~an evaluation with 15 frequent users of video-conferencing tools, which surfaced benefits and limitations of \SystemName for creating customized meeting spaces.
+Our key contributions are: \textit{(1)}~the \SystemName composition system, which enables real-time end-user customization of video-conferencing environments through generative AI-driven composition techniques; \textit{(2)}~an evaluation of \SystemName's expressiveness and considerations for empowering new design participants~\cite{Olsen-UIST07}, through a study demonstrating how 15 video-conferencing users envision leveraging generative AI to personalize meeting environments and our implementation of three target use cases.